Gophers don't deserve latest gifts

 The pros have all our needs covered.
 The Gophers have a cartoon character for a football coach, and a basketball coach who has watched over meltdowns in two of his past three seasons, and they provided matching performances in the Big Ten standings — 2-7 (.222) in football and 4-14 (.222) in basketball.

-Meantime, the hockey team was fighting for its life at Penn State this weekend.
-Yeah, Penn State.
+Meantime, the hockey team was getting swept at Penn State for the second straight weekend - this time in the playoffs.

 The Gophers should move to Rochester, like the Badgers in Madison.
 The Post Bulletin would kill it with coverage.